by Aldyth Morris

 is LAMB's Producing Artistic Director.
 He joined the staff of Lamb's Players Street Theatre as an actor and director in 1976.
 In 1978 LAMB'S opened its first resident theatre in National City, and then in 1994 brought the old performance space in Coronado's historic Spreckel's Building back to life as its new home.
 Robert has directed more than 150 productions for LAMB'S, and performed in over 100, including favorite roles in A Midsummer Night's Dream, 1776, Cyrano De Bergerac, The Boys Next Door, and the one-man show Damien.
 He and his wife, director, actor, composer, Deborah Gilmour Smyth, make their home in Coronado.

 was a member of LPT’s Resident Ensemble from 1988 to 2001 and is now an Associate Artist.
+She was recently seen in Quilters and Wit.
 Favorite productions at LPT include Harvey, The Hit, Susan and God, The Miracle Worker, Flight, Steel Magnolias, Quilters, Busman’s Honeymoon, Detective Story, See How They Run, Amadeus, Dracula, To Kill A Mockingbird, and Ring Round The Moon.
 Cynthia studied at The American Academy of Dramatic Arts.
 She is also enjoying her role as Cannon and Spencer’s mom.

 Jeanne Barnes Reith